akaterra/apidog/readme.md

 ```

 Defines to which subgroup the doc block belongs.
-The subgroup will be shown as menu sub navigation section.
+The subgroup will be shown as a sub navigation section of the menu.

 ### Embedded templates